Alternatively, you can use an

 If a user bound to that ID does not exist, it will search base on the email.

 If a user bound to the email exists, it logs in with email and updates the autentication data to the ID, instead of the email.

 If a user bound to the ID or email does not exist, it will create a new Mattermost account bound to the SAML account by ID and will allow the user to log in.

 Existing accounts won’t update until they log in to the server.

 Yes.
 IWA is supported on the browser, with support added to iOS and Android mobile apps in Q2/2019 (mobile apps v1.18 and later).

 However, IWA is not supported on the Mattermost Desktop Apps due to a limitation in Electron.
 As a workaround you may create a browser desktop shortcut for quick access to Mattermost, just like a Desktop App.

 Yes, but this relies on AD/LDAP to do so.
 Currently, we do not support SCIM.
 See “How do I deactivate users?” for more information.

-See the user migrate_auth CLI command documentation, or see the mmctl user migrate_auth command for details.
+See the mmctl user migrate-auth command documentation for details.

 OAuth 2.0 was primarily intended for delegated authorization, where an app is authorized to access resources, such as Google contact list.
 It doesn’t deal with authentication.